 If colouring is not your thing, just stamp on to coloured paper or over the top of mixed media and cut to give an awesome finish!

-Technique 4: Masking and stamping / stamping in cutouts.
+Technique 4: Masking and stamping / stamping in cut-outs.
 Start by cutting out the shape that you would like to mask off out of printer paper and place over your layout.
-Stamp your images in the cutout area – hey presto you have a gorgeous stamped shape!
+Stamp your images in the cut-out area (if you’re using multiple stamps then start with the largest one and use the smaller stamps to fill in any gaps) – hey presto you have a gorgeous stamped shape!

-Once you’ve stamped your design you could stitch around the outside to give it more shape or – in the past I have cut the same shape from a second sheet of paper, layered it up on foam so it is ‘floating’ over your stamped area – it looks really cool!
+Once you’ve stamped your design you could stitch around the outside to give it more shape or cut the same shape from a second sheet of paper, layer it up on foam so it is ‘floating’ over your stamped area – it looks really cool!
 Alternatively you could do some messy doodles around the outside of the stamped area which is what I did.

 Technique 5: Using the phrase stamps for titles or journaling.
 Here I use the sentiment and phrase stamps that come in the set to add some gorgeous elements to titles and journaling.
 It is fun to mix and match stamp sets with the journaling and add stamped words mixed in with your own handwriting.

-I love the way that this journalling looks a combination of stamps and hand writing – I selected specific words in the phrases to stamp for example I used ‘love’ and ‘hello’ separately from the ‘hello love’ stamp.
-I added a small title on a tag using the ‘blossom to awesome’ stamp.
+I love the way that this journaling looks, the combination of stamps and hand writing adds a fun element to a layout.
+I selected specific words in the phrases to stamp for example I used the ‘love’ and ‘hello’.
+I added a small title on a tag using the ‘blossom to awesome’ stamp and inked around the edges.

 I’d love to see how you get on using one stamp set 5 ways!
 Tag me on Instagram @sams.messy.desk if you try any so I can check it out!